 Since 1966, the school has been training highly skilled and dedicated healthcare professionals in many fields.
 Whatever their specialty, Loma Linda University graduates and alumni enjoy job security, good paying wages, and the pleasures of a personally rewarding healthcare career.

-The Schools primary responsibility is providing healthcare education of our students.
+The school's primary responsibility is providing healthcare education of our students.
 Our students come from diverse religious, ethnic, and cultural backgrounds enabling them to acquire the foundation of knowledge, skills, values, attitudes, and behaviors appropriate for their chosen academic or healthcare ministry.
 They learn to nurture their intellectual curiosity and facilitate their development into active, independent learners.
-The school also provides continuing educational opportunities for alumni and professional peers and provides community service learning in most programs.
+The school also includes continuing educational opportunities for alumni and professional peers and includes community service learning in most programs.

 - Limited General Education course options

 - Doctorate and PhD Degree options

 - Professional Certificate options

 We offer specialized higher education in the fields of: